 The quality of medical services provided by hospitals can be measured in three ways: infrastructure, service process and service results (Figure 1).
 Excellent medical service begins with hospital infrastructure, and is reflected in the patient’s diagnosis and treatment.
 The combination of infrastructure and diagnosis determines the patient’s results, which need to be adjusted to fulfill the complexity and risk of the patient’s disease.
 This is so that the diagnosis and treatment results can be compared in different hospitals or clinical specialties.

 Evaluation criteria for infrastructure should differ depending on the characteristics of their respective clinical specialty.
 The items for evaluation generally include: the number of hospital beds, medical equipment, and other environmental characteristics.
 In the United States, the capacity data can be collected from the Medicare Provider Analysis and Review (MEDPAR) database maintained by the federal Medicare and Centers for Medicaid Services Center (CMS) (7).
 The database includes information provided by all Medicare beneficiaries who have received hospitalization services.
 Other data relating to technology, beds, instruments and equipment are mainly derived from the annual survey of the American Hospital Association.
 In China, data such as the number of beds, the number of instruments and equipment may be obtained from the Statistical Center of the Ministry of Health (8).
 However, the database is still in the process of construction.
 As the data is based on information reported by the hospitals themselves, a direct usage of the provided data will result in a distortion of the statistics.
 Furthermore, adding indicators that rank hospitals according to their size may propel public hospitals to prioritize large-scale development, which may go against the development of service efficiency and quality.
 With these considerations in mind, we decided to not include the number of beds, instruments and equipment in our evaluation.
 Research ability as a soft infrastructure, however, is regarded as a factor equally as important as a hospital’s hard infrastructure.
 SCI-published papers and national science and technology awards are frequent indicators reflecting a hospital’s research ability.
 In addition, the number of SCI-published papers can be attained from the SCI citation database, and national science and technology awards can be certified from the national science and technology awards announcement (9), (which are significantly less biased as opposed to hospital reports).
-Therefore, when ranking Chinese hospitals, these two indicators are used to reflect the research ability of hospital specialists, and inadvertently, reflect the sustainable development of the hospitals.
+Therefore, when ranking Chinese hospitals, these two indexes are used to reflect the research ability of hospital specialists, and inadvertently, reflect the sustainable development of the hospitals.

 Similarly, the evaluation criteria for service result generally includes outpatient visits, inpatient visits, emergency visits, patients undergoing surgery, case fatality rate, safety accident rate and so on.
 All these indicators rely on accurate data collection, which may have been more easily achieved in the United States, but faces some difficulties in China.
 We also propose that adding workload-related indicators to the evaluation will aggravate the situation of supplier-induced demand.
 Therefore, ‘service result’ is not included in the methodology.